vircadia/vircadia-native-core/BUILD.md

     cmake .. -DQT_CMAKE_PREFIX_PATH=/usr/local/qt/5.2.0/lib/cmake

-####OpenSSL
+####Find modules
-Some OS X and Linux distributions will come with a pre-installed version of OpenSSL.
-If this version is not at least 1.0.1g, you will need to install OpenSSL manually in a different location.
-You can point our [Cmake find module](cmake/modules/FindOpenSSL.cmake) by setting one of the three following variables to the location of the correct version of OpenSSL.
+You can point our [Cmake find modules](cmake/modules/) to the correct version of dependencies by setting one of the three following variables to the location of the correct version of the dependency.

+In the examples below the variable $NAME would be replaced by the name of the dependency in uppercase, and $name would be replaced by the name of the dependency in lowercase (ex: OPENSSL_ROOT_DIR, openssl).

-* OPENSSL_ROOT_DIR - pass this variable to Cmake with the -DOPENSSL_ROOT_DIR= flag when running Cmake to generate build files
+* $NAME_ROOT_DIR - pass this variable to Cmake with the -DNAME_ROOT_DIR= flag when running Cmake to generate build files
-* OPENSSL_ROOT_DIR - set this variable in your ENV
+* $NAME_ROOT_DIR - set this variable in your ENV
-* HIFI_LIB_DIR - set this variable in your ENV to your High Fidelity lib folder, should contain a folder 'openssl'
+* HIFI_LIB_DIR - set this variable in your ENV to your High Fidelity lib folder, should contain a folder '$name'

 UNIX
 ===